Dr. Reza Nosrati

 Phone: +61 3 9905 3627

-Biography: Reza Nosrati is a Lecturer in the Department of Mechanical & Aerospace Engineering at Monash University.
+Biography: Reza Nosrati is an NHMRC fellow and a senior lecturer in the Department of Mechanical & Aerospace Engineering at Monash University.
 Prior to joining Monash University, he was an NSERC postdoctoral fellow in the Department of Chemical Engineering at Queen’s University (2016-2018).
 Dr. Nosrati received his Ph.D. in Mechanical Engineering from the University of Toronto (2016), his M.Sc. in Mechanical Engineering from the University of Tehran (2010), and his B.Sc. in Mechanical Engineering from Amirkabir University of Technology (2007).

 Dr. Nosrati's research focuses on small-scale fluid mechanics (microfluidics and nanofluidics), with applications in cell biology, translational medicine, chemistry, and environmental science.
 Dr. Nosrati is a pioneer in microfluidics for male fertility and assisted reproduction.
 He has authored papers in many top-tier scientific journals like Nature Communications, Nature Reviews Urology, Clinical Chemistry, and Lab on a Chip.
 His work has been highlighted several times in renowned journals such as Nature Reviews Urology, and featured routinely in news sources worldwide, including LA Times, Daily Mail, and The Scientist.